newrelic/docs-website/src/data-dictionary/events/PageViewTiming/pageHide.md

   - PageViewTiming
 ---

-Sent when the browser hides the current page in the process of loading a different page from the session's history (for example, a browser back button click).
+Sent when the document becomes hidden to the user, which in modern practice signals the end of a user's session.
+This event always accompanies `windowUnload` but can also occurred when the user switches tab, for example.